yashaka/NSelene/README.md

 # NSelene - Selenide "from scratch port" to .NET (`C#`, etc.)
-A Tool created specifically for Web UI Test Automation
+A Tool created specifically for Web UI Test Automation in .NET world

 So, Here it is...
 A base stabilized version, published to nuget gallery https://www.nuget.org/packages/NSelene